AugustoRuiz/WYZTracker/README.md

 * `Auto Increment`: The number of spaces the cursor will advance when adding a new note with the virtual piano in the pattern editor.
 It can be set to zero if we want to advance the cursor manually.
 Can also be incremented pressing F4, and decremented pressing F5.
 * `Highlight`: Set the interval that will be highlighted in the Pattern Editor.
 * `Stereo`: Set the output stereo mode for the current song (only valid for listening or audio export, will not affect the MUS export).
+* `Echo decrement`: Determines how many levels will the volume decrease when pasting notes as echo.

 By the way, all buttons have a tooltip that will be shown if you let your mouse for a while over the button.